alucardthefish/CodeNowHere/README.md

       --version                       Show version.
       -a &lt;author&gt;, --author &lt;author&gt;  Set the file author.
       -d &lt;desc&gt;, --desc &lt;desc&gt;        Set the file description.
+      --cr                            Set a copyright line to comment header.
 </pre>

 *Filename* is mandatory.
 Depending on the extension file it will create the header commentary.